Get a Print Quote in Seconds - Not Weeks

 Core Databases for Papers and Press

-To provide a price to a buyer, a supplier would need to indicate the presses it had in its organization, manually enter the press run time and operations data, and indicate the papers and its qualities.
-These values would be used to determine if the printer has the press and paper available to produce a job, as well as calculate the job price and turnaround time.
+To provide the buyer with a price, a supplier would need to indicate the presses it had in its organization, manually enter the press run time and operations data, and indicate the papers and their qualities.
+These values would be used to determine if the printer has the press and paper available to produce a job and calculate the job price and turnaround time.

 A SKU System

 Consistent data is a requirement for any ERP system, and this print pricing system is no different.
-With the intention of creating a standard across the industry, the client normalized print job data elements by using a SKU system with overarching categories (e.g., single-page, multi-page, envelopes, etc.) defining abstracted options, or attributes.
+To create a standard across the industry, the client normalized print job data elements using a SKU system with overarching categories (e.g., single-page, multi-page, envelopes, etc.) defining abstracted options or attributes.

 These attributes included: